Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

 </div>
 ```

-This automatically gives even spacing to the page margins, and also gives the effect that when scrolling down, the `controls` stop while the `content` scrolls.
-Of course, we will not notice that until we fill our module with more content.
+This automatically gives even spacing to the page margins, and also makes it so that when scrolling down, the `controls` stay stationary, while the `content` scrolls.
+Of course, this will not be noticeable until we fill our module with more content.

 ## Menu entries

-Menu entries in Icinga Web 2 can be personalized and/or specified by the administrator (*).
-Regardless, they can be provided by modules.
-This is a global configuration that can be made in the base directory of your own module in `configuration.php`:
+Menu entries in Icinga Web 2 can be personalized and/or defaulted by the administrator (*).
+They can also be provided by modules.
+What we see here is a global configuration that is located in the base directory of your own module in `configuration.php`:

 ```php
 <?php